hitechparadigm/team_project_2/README.md

 **How Coefficients Were Determined**

-- The coefficients ($𝛽_0$,$𝛽_1$,…,$𝛽_𝑛$) were determined during the training of the linear regression model.
+- The coefficients ($𝛽_0$, $𝛽_1$,…, $𝛽_𝑛$) were determined during the training of the linear regression model.
 The training process involves minimizing the loss function, typically the ***Mean Squared Error (MSE)***, which measures the difference between the predicted values and the actual values in the training data.
 The model finds the set of coefficients that best fits the training data.

 - **Summary**